Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 Some Famous Verses from Bai Juyi's Poems

-Hate you are not as credible and regular as the tide, miss you realized the sea is not that deep.
+Hate you are not as predictable and regular as the tide; deeply miss you realizing the sea is not that profound.

-Up in the sky wish to be love birds (Biyi), down on the ground wish to be twined branches; the heaven and earth might not last forever, and the regret of our apart will never end.
+In the sky wish to be inseparable love birds; on the earth wish to be eternally twined branches.
+Heaven and earth might have bounds, regret of the parting can never end.

 Buddha Poet — Wang Wei